 However, it’s important to take note that even before the flag was officially declared before the South Korean people, it was still being used as the national flag.

 It’s important to point out that the South Korean flag is seen as a representation of the Korean people as a whole, and not for the South Korean nation-state only.
 The flag has continued to bring a sense of pride and significance to all South Koreans from different walks of life.

 For information on the history of TaeKwonDo, check out my post

-Why Is The Korean Flag Hung Vertically?
+Why Is The Flag of South Korea Hung Vertically?

-The Korean flag is hanged vertically so that it can maintain its significance and meaning.
+The south Korean flag is hanged vertically so that it can maintain its significance and meaning.
 The symbols of the flag are designed strategically at different positions for a reason.
 For example, the four bars surrounding the flag at the four corners are symbolic, so they have to be hanged in a vertical way.